-So you’re starting your mentoring journey – either as a new mentee, or managing an organisational mentoring program for the first time.
+So you’re starting your mentoring journey – either as a new mentee, or managing an organizational mentoring program for the first time.
 It can be daunting, so here we’ve collated some of the advice from last year’s most successful programs into one dedicated letter to you, or to share with your people; a letter, full of friendly advice from those who have gone before you, wishing you the best.

 Don’t hesitate to join your program.
 I have heard others say that “Now is not a good time”.
 My belief is there is never a better time than when the opportunity first arises.